zapproject/nft-sdk/docs/mediaFactory.md

 ### Creating a MediaFactory class instance on the Rinkeby testnet

 ```
-// Requires dotenv to allow the reaading of environment variables
+// Requires dotenv to allow the reading of environment variables
 require("dotenv").config();

 // Rinkeby chainId